 Monday, November 26, 2012 - 8:52pm

 The mantles of Earth and other rocky planets are rich in magnesium and oxygen.
 Due to its simplicity, the mineral magnesium oxide is a good model for studying the nature of planetary interiors.
 New work from a team led by Carnegie’s Stewart McWilliams studied how magnesium oxide behaves under the extreme conditions deep within planets and found evidence that alters our understanding of planetary evolution.

-Thursday, June 30, 2005 - 12:00am
+Thursday, August 9, 2007 - 12:00am

 Stanford, CA—A new regional study shows that land-use policies in Peru have been key to tempering rain forest degradation and destruction in that country.
 Scientists at the Carnegie Institution’s Department of Global Ecology led an international effort to analyze seven years of high-resolution satellite data covering most (79%) of the Peruvian Amazon for their findings.
 The work is published in the Science Express.

 Wednesday, June 3, 2009 - 8:15am

 The Peter and Patricia Gruber Foundation awarded the 2009 Cosmology Prize to Carnegie’s Wendy Freedman; Robert Kennicutt of the Institute of Astronomy at the University of Cambridge; and Jeremy Mould at the University of Melbourne School of Physics.
 The prize is for their work defining the Hubble constant—the rate at which the universe is expanding.

 The Carnegie Institution for Science posted an 11% return on its investments for the fiscal year ending June 30, 2010.
 As of today, the institution’s endowment stands at approximately $700 million, or 15% above the low experienced in March of 2009.

 Monday, December 14, 2009 - 3:28pm